Frequently Asked Questions

 For our notion of values and moral learning, we are building on a lineage of late-20th century philosophers and sociologists, that includes Charles Taylor, David Velleman, Ruth Chang, Martha Nussbaum, and Amartya Sen.

-• We’re currently looking for brilliant AI researchers, community builders and funders.
-We’re also looking to build connections within all major LLM labs.
+• We’re currently looking for AI researchers, community builders and funders.
+We’re also looking to build connections within major LLM labs.

 You can reach us at hello@meaningalignment.org.